Sunday, 5 February 2012

 Where is she?

-So far, all I had was the nothing at all nowhere at all.
+So far, I was nowhere at all with nothing at all.

-I'd spent well over an hour in silent thought and earnest prayer, but the rock I was seated upon had become too uncomfortable for me to endure any more time on it as if I was attempting to hatch it.
+I'd spent well over an hour in silent contemplation and earnest prayer, but the rock I was seated upon had become too uncomfortable to endure any more time on it as if I was attempting to hatch it.
 A sore butt was signal enough to head back.

 After getting to my feet, I picked up one final stone and hurled it out over the water.
 Instead of the expected splash, I heard an unexpected clunk, because the stone bounced off a floating log I hadn't noticed in the darkness.
 As large as the ocean was, I'd managed to miss it.
 Defiantly, I faced the ocean, raised my right arm with a clenched fist and then looked skyward.